 When not at work, Spencer loves to spend time with his family and is a dedicated musical hobbyist.

-Dana joins Luckey LLC with more than 20 years of experience as a timber framer, welder, finish carpenter, business owner, and custom homebuilder.
-Prior to joining the company, Dana owned and operated a custom design and remodeling business in New Haven, Connecticut for twelve years, focusing primarily on residential properties.
+Dana joins Luckey LLC as Director of Operations with more than 20 years of experience as a timber farmer, welder, finish carpenter, business owner, and custom home-builder.
+Prior to joining the company, Dana owned and operated a custom design and remodeling business in New Haven, Connecticut for 12 years, focusing primarily on residential properties.

-He experienced his first Luckey Invention when he was 10 years old in the front yard of neighbor Tom Luckey.
-Later, in his early 20s, Dana sought out Tom’s advice as he was broadening his skills and exploring the artistic aspects of building.
-He had the opportunity to help build several Luckey Climbers and in the process, learned first-hand about all aspects of the process, from initial design, to construction of steel and wooden platforms, finishing, and on-site installation.
+He experienced his first Luckey invention when he was 10 years old in the front yard of neighbor Thomas Luckey.
+Later, in his early 20’s, Dana sought out Tom’s advice as he was broadening his skills and exploring the artistic aspects of building.
+He had the opportunity to help build several of the early Luckey Climbers and learned first-hand about all aspects of the process, from initial design, to construction of steel, and wooden platforms, finishing, and on-site installation.